bronson/portkey/README.md

 ## Security Considerations

 - The default configuration uses HTTP.
 For production, enable HTTPS by setting `DOMAIN` in your `.env` file.
-- User credentials are stored in a JSON file (`users.json`) that can be directly edited
+- User credentials are stored in a password file format: username:password
 - The iptables manager container runs with NET_ADMIN capability to modify firewall rules
 - Only authenticated users can access the protected ports
 - All ports share the same access rules - once authenticated, a user has access to all ports